UoM-Data-Science-Platforms/gm-sde/docs/index.md

 - Acute data feeds

   The feeds from hospitals are not backdated from before the feed went live.
 So if a hospital started providing data in 2018, then there are no records for that hospital prior to 2018.

+- Covid tests only currently coming from primary care.
+Those done in hospitals will be missed.